 The Association measures all financial liabilities initially at fair value less transaction costs, subsequently financial liabilities are measured at amortised cost using the effective interest rate method.

-The financial liabilities of the Association comprise trade payables, bank and other loans and lease liabilities.
+The financial liabilities of the Association comprise bank balances, trade payables, borrowings and lease liabilities.

 n.
 Adoption of new and revised accounting standards